Skip to the content

 How many people live in the UK?

-An estimated 67,596,281 people live in the United Kingdom, divided between England, Scotland, Wales, and Northern Ireland, according to the Office for National Statistics' 2021/2022 census.
+The number of people that live in the UK is an estimated 67,596,281, divided between England, Scotland, Wales, and Northern Ireland, according to the Office for National Statistics' 2021/2022 census.

 England is the most populous country, with over 56 million residents.
 Significant concentrations live in large cities like London, Birmingham, Manchester and Glasgow.
 Some more sparsely populated areas include the Scottish Highlands, Welsh Valleys and the Northern Irish countryside.